garfieldnate/garfieldnate.github.io/src/pages/posts/2012-08-17-perl-tip-dont-use-traditional-installer.md

 comments: true
 publishDate: 2012-08-17T00:00:00Z
 title: 'Perl Tip: Don''t Use a Makefile for Your Module'
+description: Make isn't as universal as you think
 ---

 During my internship at [SoarTech](http://www.soartech.com/), I got a chance to learn a lot more about creating Perl modules.
 I put together a package of scripts for converting old file formats for speech recognition grammars, and I thought it worked beautifully.
 Of course, to start my module I used the classic tool h2xs: